Governance & Good Practices

 BRAC's internal control system is designed to get reasonable assurance about effectiveness and efficiency of operations, reliability of financial data and compliance of applicable rules, regulations and procedures.
 Management's integrity, attitude, actions, and ethical values help raise consciousness control among the staff.
 BRAC management believes that controls are important to achieve the objectives and to communicate its view to staff at all levels.
 Clear policies and procedures, documentation process, table of authority, segregation of staff duties, supervision and accountability have made the organisation transparent.
 Considering the internal control a continuous process BRAC periodically reviews and modifies the system in the changing circumstances.
 At the top of its control mechanism, there exists the willingness of BRAC governing body to ensure internal control and transparency.

 BRAC's affiliate organisations, BRAC USA and BRAC UK, also have their own accountability and governance systems that operate independently of BRAC.

 BRAC became a full charter member of the INGO Accountability Charter in December 2013.
 The INGO Accountability Charter was incorporated in 2008.
 It is registered as a company in the UK and having its secretariat in Berlin, Germany.
 The objective is to create and develop a charter relating to the accountability of non-governmental organisations.
 At present there are 26 full charter members.
 Please visit the link to the Charter website for details: http://www.ingoaccountabilitycharter.org.

-The Accountability Report submitted by BRAC for the year 2012 is available in the website of INGO Accountability Charter at this link: http://www.ingoaccountabilitycharter.org/home/charter-members/brac.
+The Accountability Reports submitted by BRAC are available in the website of INGO Accountability Charter at this link: http://www.ingoaccountabilitycharter.org/home/charter-members/brac.